Sicilian words and phrases to try in Sicily

-I was lucky to return once again to the beautiful southern Italian island of Sicily.
-It’s an island rich in culture and ancient history, with a strong people and proud identity to match.
 The same can be said for the island’s language.
-Sicilians speak their own dialect, and knowing a few popular words and phrases can be useful when speaking with the locals.
+Sicilians speak their own dialect, and knowing some popular words and phrases can be useful when traveling in Sicily.

-What’s more, when you do use the local slang, watch the locals’ faces light up as you converse in the local vernacular.
-That said, forget about speaking perfect Sicilian — just knowing these 5 Sicilian words and phrases will put you one step ahead of the rest.
+What’s more, when you use Sicilian slang, watch the locals’ faces light up as you converse in the local vernacular.
+That said, forget about speaking perfect Sicilian.
+Just knowing these words and phrases will put you one step ahead of the rest.

 Minchia (min-kee-ah) is an expression you’ll hear a lot in Sicily.
-Literally translated, it refers to erm, a part of the male anatomy!
-That aside, it’s actually a great word to use, which means ‘unbelievable’ or ‘great’.
-I usually came across it during mealtimes, to compliment a tasty dish.
-Take note however, as the use of ‘Minchia’ does depends on the context, so translations will differ!
+Literally translated, it refers to a part of the male anatomy.
+That aside, this Sicilian slang word means ‘unbelievable’ or ‘great’.

-“…when you do use the local slang, watch the locals’ faces light up as you converse in the local vernacular”
+“…when you use Sicilian slang, watch the locals’ faces light up as you converse in the local vernacular.”

 FOLLOWING THE RIVERA

 Amunninni (aa-moo-nin-nee) is the way of saying ‘let’s go’ in Sicilian.